tiajanee/Core-Unix-Utilities/ReadMe.md

 1. Print what options a command accepts, like `bash` or `python`
-1. Read the manual for a command, like `echo` or `ls`
+1. Read the manual for a command, like `echo` or `ls` echo, prints ls, lists files in a directory
 1. Print the file path to a command, like `bash` or `python`

 ### Files